regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Fight

 Start a fight against a monster on the character's map.
-Possibility of fighting with 2 other characters for boss fights.
+Add participants for multi-character fights (up to 3 characters, only for boss).

 ### Example
 ```dart